gardener/pvc-autoscaler/docs/proposals/autoscaling-pvcs.md

 #### Phase 3 (Future Enhancement)
 - Extend deployment to Shoot clusters (may require different metrics access patterns).
-- Allow collecting volume stats metrics from other sources.
+- If necessary, collect volume stats metrics from other sources.
 - Enable `Shoot` owners to use the autoscaler for their own workloads.
 - Advanced strategies for restarts.